-'This project received grant funding from the Australian Government.'
+'The Smith Family's Growing Careers Project received grant funding from the Australian Government.'

 13. Probity

 The Australian Government will make sure that the grant opportunity process is fair, according to the published guidelines, incorporates appropriate safeguards against fraud, unlawful activities and other inappropriate conduct and is consistent with the CGRGs.